-First, print out the dice, labels and graphing cards.
+First, print out the dice, labels and kindergarten picture graph worksheet cards.

-Place the labels in the top of your pocket chart and then have the kids select their favorite fruit and place it under the correct label.
+Place the labels at the top of your pocket chart and then have the kids select their favorite fruit and place it under the correct label.

-You can do that either with the fruit pieces or with the fruit cards that are included in the set.
-Just make enough copies of the cards for your class.
+You can do that with fruit pieces or the fruit cards included in the set.
+Ensure you have enough copies of the cards for each student in your class.

-Then, have each child take a turn rolling the cube and graphing the picture that they roll.
+Then, give each child a turn to roll the cube and graph the result.